 ATA 30 | Adventure Travel Planner

-Have you always wanted to go on a travel adventure?
 You can do anything if you put your mind to it.
 In this episode, we present Kit Parks’ adventure travel planner and discuss the ten things you need to consider when you plan your next adventure travel vacation.
 Catch tips on choosing where to go, who to go with and saving money for your trip.
 Logistics is complicated but it is key to making your trip hassle-free and truly memorable.

 Your How To Guide for Adventure Travel

-1. Decide where to go – inspiration:
+1. Decide where to go – Find travel adventure inspiration:

 • Friend and family recommendations